PapersOfMathieuNls/clever-commit/combined.md

 Table \ref{tab:Workshop} shows answers of the participants.
 The columns refer to the fixes proposed by CLEVER, whereas the rows refer to the participants that we denote using P1, P2, ..., P6.
 As we can see from the table, 41.6% of the proposed fixes (F1, F3, F6, F10 and F12) have been accepted by all participants, while 25% have been accepted by at least one member (F4, F8, F11).
 We analysed the fixes that were rejected by some or all participants to understand the reasons.

 $F2$ was rejected by our participants because the region of the commit that triggered a match is a generated code.
 Although this generated code was pushed into the repositories as part of bug fixing commit, the root cause of the bug lies in the code generator itself.
 Our proposed fix suggests to update the generated code.
-Because the proposed fix did not apply directly to the and the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_ they rejected it.
+Because the proposed fix did not apply directly to the bug and the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_ they rejected it.
 In this occurrence, the proposed fix was not applicable.

 $F4$ was accepted by two reviewers and marked as unsure by the other participants.
 We believe that this was due the lack of context surrounding the proposed fix.
 The participants were unable to determine if the fix was applicable or not without knowing what the original intent of the buggy commit was.
 In our review session, we only provided the reviewers with the regions of the commits that matched existing commits and not the full commit.
 Full commits can be quite lengthy as they can contain asset descriptions and generated code, in addition to the actual code.
 In this occurrence, the full context of the commit might have helped our reviewers to decide if $F4$ was applicable or not. $F5$ and $F7$ were classified as unsure by all our participants for the same reasons.

 $F8$ was rejected by four of participants and accepted by two.
-The participant argued that the proposed fix was more a refactoring opportunity than an actual fix.
+The participants argued that the proposed fix was more a refactoring opportunity than an actual fix.

 $F12$ was marked as unsure by all the reviewers because the code had to do with a subsystem that is maintained by another team and the participants felt that it was out of scope of this session.